-In my opinion this is a pretty basic but good oatmeal raisin cookie recipe.
-The cookies are not too thin, nor too thick.
-And while they are sweet, the toasted nuts round that out.
+At any rate, these are good oatmeal cookies.
+They’re about medium thickness, and while they are sweet, the toasted nuts round that out.
 Just DON’T SAMPLE THE DOUGH.
 I’ve never been much of a cookie dough eater, but I made the mistake of tasting the raw dough and it was a little too good.
-Guess I’ll have to start buying those pasteurized eggs.

 Indonesian Cinnamon Oatmeal Raisin Cookies